AvtsVivek/Az204WthTerraform/src/tf-files/860200-storage-access-hot-cold/ReadMe.md

 - Whent access_tier is set to "Archive" for azurerm_storage_blob.static_files_html, I am getting this error.
 Not sure why

-- So what we need to do is first set access_tier = "Cool", then apply.
+- So what we need to do is first set access_tier = "Cool"(or Hot), then plan, apply.
 Once successifully deployed, then change access_tier = "Archive".
 Then again plan and then apply again.
 This way we can make the blob Archive in two steps.

 ```
 azurerm_role_assignment.storage_acc_role: Creation complete after 32s [id=/subscriptions/10868091-0196-44e3-a0b8-8dee05259147/resourceGroups/vivek-my-rg/providers/Microsoft.Storage/storageAccounts/staticwebsitensjqfb/providers/Microsoft.Authorization/roleAssignments/c9227d73-7188-e825-2589-76f8a7b5b496]